Inbibo/shift_docs/docs/reference/nodes.md

 # Shift Nodes

 Nodes are the graphic units that build up the workflow.
-Each node is associated to an [operator](../getting_started/basics/terminology#operator), which defines the execution logic of the node, and are connected to other nodes through [plugs](../getting_started/basics/terminology#plug).
+Each node is associated with an [operator](../getting_started/basics/terminology#operator), which defines the execution logic of the node and is connected to other nodes through [plugs](../getting_started/basics/terminology#plug).

 ## Node Interface

-There are five main interface elements that compose the node: the node's name, the operator type, the trigger plugs, the i/o's plugs and the progress bar.
+Five main interface elements compose the node: the node's name, the operator type, the trigger plugs, the i/o's plugs, and the progress bar.

 <figure>
     <img src="images/node_ui.png" alt="Node UI">